mlissner/michaeljaylissner.com/content/de-dup-thunderbird-address-book-contacts.md

 Category: Tech

 For the longest time, I've been annoyed with Thunderbird because it doesn't catch duplicate contacts as you enter them into your address book.
-This seems like a standard thing to check for, but even in the <a href="http://www.mozillamessaging.com/en-US/thunderbird/3.0b4/" target="_blank">latest release</a>, this still hasn't <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=129393" target="_blank">been</a> <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=45946" target="_blank">fixed</a>.
+This seems like a standard thing to check for, but even in the <a href="http://www.mozillamessaging.com/en-US/thunderbird/3.0b4/">latest release</a>, this still hasn't <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=129393">been</a> <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=45946">fixed</a>.

 This was really starting to get out of control for me, so I did some thinking today about how to fix it, and finally came up with an answer.
-There is <a href="https://addons.mozilla.org/en-US/thunderbird/addon/2505" target="_blank">an add-on</a> that's supposed to do this, but it hasn't been updated in years, and doesn't work on the latest version.
+There is <a href="https://addons.mozilla.org/en-US/thunderbird/addon/2505">an add-on</a> that's supposed to do this, but it hasn't been updated in years, and doesn't work on the latest version.

 So here's the process that worked for me: